Laura Bush Fast Facts

 January 20, 2001 - Becomes first lady of the United States.

-September 8, 2001 - With the Library of Congress, launches the first National Book Festival which features authors from across the nation.
+September 8, 2001 - With the Library of Congress, launches the first National Book Festival.

 November 2001 - Becomes the first first lady in history to record a full presidential radio address, speaking out on the plight of women and children under the Taliban regime in Afghanistan.